Pros and Cons of Living in Cartago

 What do expats in Cartago appreciate most about the local culture?

 "Expats in Cartago appreciate the friendly and welcoming nature of the local people.
 They also enjoy the relaxed atmosphere and the slower pace of life.
 The city is known for its beautiful colonial architecture and its vibrant cultural scene, with plenty of festivals and events to enjoy.
 The local cuisine is also a highlight, with a variety of delicious dishes to try.
-Cartago is also known for its stunning natural scenery, with lush green hills and valleys, and plenty of outdoor activities to enjoy," remarked one expat in Cartago.
+Cartago is also known for its stunning natural scenery, with lush green hills and valleys, and plenty of outdoor activities to enjoy," explained one expat living in Cartago.

 What do expats find most challenging?

 "Expats in Cartago often find the local culture to be quite different from what they are used to.
 The language barrier can be a challenge, as Spanish is the primary language spoken in Cartago.
 Additionally, the local customs and traditions can be difficult to understand and navigate.
 Expats may also find it difficult to adjust to the slower pace of life in Cartago, as well as the more relaxed attitude towards punctuality.
-Finally, the hot and humid climate can be a challenge for those who are not used to it," said one person in Cartago.
+Finally, the hot and humid climate can be a challenge for those who are not used to it," said a person living in Cartago.

 About the Author

 Betsy Burlingame is the Founder and President of Expat Exchange and is one of the Founders of Digital Nomad Exchange.
 She launched Expat Exchange in 1997 as her Master's thesis project at NYU.
-Prior to Expat Exchange, Betsy worked at AT&T in International and Mass Market Marketing.
-She graduated from Ohio Wesleyan University with a BA in International Business and German.
+Prior to Expat Exchange, Betsy worked at AT&T in International

 Some of Betsy's articles include 12 Best Places to Live in Portugal, 7 Best Places to Live in Panama and 12 Things to Know Before Moving to the Dominican Republic.
 Betsy loves to travel and spend time with her family.
 Connect with Betsy on LinkedIn.